ChenWuBing/YuJieWuLiu/README.md

-# 畅玩运动体育
+# 倪尚饰品

-We specialize in a variety of fun outdoor adventures and offer online bookings quickly and easily.

-Four outdoor projects:

-1: "马术" can broaden your horizons, soothe your mood, and you can achieve the effect of slimming fitness by naturally consuming excess body heat.

-2: "射击" takes you to the thrill of real shooting, allowing you to experience more challenging activities.

-3: "滑翔伞" takes you to the wonders and charm of nature and takes you to the sky.

-4: "赛车" allows you to experience the excitement of the actual operation of the car, the real track for you to play.
+We are a platform for users to choose boutique and genuine jewelry.
+All the accessories on our platform are certified by authoritative organizations.
+Absolutely authentic, quality assurance.
+Users can rest assured to buy.
+Our platform accessories are divided into four types: “耳饰”，“项链”，“手饰” and “戒指”.
+Users are welcome to come and purchase.

-If you have any questions, please contact the technical support bertharafaelgnh@gmail.com, Thank you for your support.
+If you have any questions, please contact the technical support njklm261@sina.com, Thank you for your support.